How To Create A To Do List In WordPress

 Click on the ‘Shortcodes’ menu entry to access the Shortcode Documentation screen …

-This section explains different ways to configure and use short codes for displaying lists on your content.
+The documentation section explains different ways to configure and use short codes to display lists on your posts and pages.

-Once you know what type of information you want to add to your site, create or edit a new or existing post or page and either type or paste the short code into the content section …
+Once you know what type of information you would like to add to your site, open up a new post or page and either type or paste the shortcode inside the content editor …

-Publish your post or page and you should see the list showing where you entered the short code …
+After publishing your page or post, you should see the list displayed in the location where you added the short code …

 Congratulations!
-Now you know how to create and add to-do lists in WordPress.
+Now you can create and add to-do lists to your WordPress site.